Impact of Medical Technology

 Machine learning in preventive medicine

-Not only can AI technologies be used in the diagnostics, but also help identify the problem before it shows.
+Not only can AI applications in healthcare be used in the diagnostics, but also help identify the problem before it shows.
 For example, a tech giant

 Mobile apps for doctors and patients